 - Irregular variations

-- Example: World Pandemic COVID-19 is an example of irregular variations.
+- Example: The COVID-19 pandemic is an example of irregular variations.

 Now we have few reasons to study the trends:

-- The study of trends allows us to describe a historical pattern
+a.
+The study of trends allows us to describe a historical pattern.

-- It helps us to project past patterns, or trends into the future.
+b.
+It helps us to project past patterns, or predict trends into the future.

-- Many times, the trend allow us to eliminate the trend component from the time series.
+c.
+Many a times, the trends allow us to eliminate the trend component from the time series.